crimsonsunset/cursor_remote/README.en.md

 1. The mobile client (Web interface) converts user actions (like button clicks) into commands using the Supabase client library and inserts the command data into the `commands` table in the Supabase database.
 2. The server program (`server/src/services/supabaseService.js`) deployed on your computer uses Supabase Realtime to listen for new records inserted into the `commands` table with a status of 'pending'.
-3. When the server receives a new command, `commandController.js` parses the command and calls the corresponding AppleScript script (in the `scripts/` directory) via `appleScriptRunner.js` to control the local Cursor application.
+3. When the server receives a new command, `commandController.js` parses the command (including determining the target editor and chat mode) and calls the corresponding AppleScript script (in the `scripts/` directory) via `appleScriptRunner.js` to control the local target editor application.
 4. The command execution status (e.g., 'completed' or 'error') and any possible error messages are updated back to the corresponding record in the `commands` table by the server.
 5. (Optional) If the command has execution results that need to be returned to the client, the server can insert the results into the `results` table.
 The client can listen for changes in the `results` table to receive these results.